 Best Kids' Books about Football for the Win

-For sports-loving families, think about giving a collection of football books as a baby shower or first birthday gift.
-These adorable football books for toddlers cover the basic elements of the sport and many of them have touch-and-feel or lift-the-flap features to work on their eye-hand coordination.
-Eye-grabbing illustrations and photos of footballs, gear, players, and football stands provide plenty of visual stimulation, too.
-Make sure to expand a toddler's collection with the best sports books for babies and toddlers with lots of action-packed stories about a variety of sports.
+For sports-loving families, think about giving a collection of toddler football books as a baby shower or first birthday gift.
+These adorable stories cover the basic elements of the sport and many of them have touch-and-feel or lift-the-flap features to work on their eye-hand coordination.
+Eye-grabbing illustrations and photos of footballs, gear, players, and bleachers provide plenty of visual stimulation, too.
+Make sure to expand a toddler's collection with the best sports books toddlers for more action-packed adventure about sports.

-A realistic baby board book about football.
-Every single page features a photo of a football-related object and a one or two-word explanation.
+A realistic baby board book with bold pictures of real objects Every single page features a photo t and a one or two-word explanation.
 Terms like quarterback, touchdown, and tackle are introduced.
-The cover adds extra tactile appeal with a textured football little hands will enjoy exploring.
+The cover adds extra tactile appeal a textured feature little hands will enjoy exploring.

 Lull your little football player to sleep with images of his favorite game.
 Gentle rhymes depict the essence of the game and will fill your child's head with plenty of sweet football dreams.
 Plenty of easy-to-understand football terms will teach your toddler all about the sport from the beginning of the game until the very end.